 Saving for retirement is always a worthy goal, too.
 Unless you think you can survive on Social Security, you’d better have a plan.

-Conventional wisdom is that you need 80% of the income you’re making when you retire to be comfortable.
-If that’s $75,000 a year, you’ll need $60,000 a year in income to retire.
+Conventional wisdom is that you need 80% of your income when you retire to be comfortable.
+If that’s $75,000 a year, you’ll need $60,000 in income to retire.
 The maximum benefit allowed under Social Security doesn’t even get you close.
-So, making retirement saving a priority is one way to bridge that gap.
+So, prioritizing retirement savings is one way to bridge that gap.

 Major goals don’t have to be huge.
-Skipping that daily $5 coffee for a month saves enough money to buy the smartwatch you’ve been coveting.
-Just keep your eye on the prize and keep the small stuff out of your line of sight.
+Skipping that daily $5 coffee for a month can save you enough money to buy the smartwatch you’ve been coveting.
+Just keep your eye on the prize and keep the small stuff out of your sight.

 4. Boost That Credit Score

-Spending addictions typically lead to increasing credit card debt which leads to decreasing credit scores.
+Spending addictions typically lead to increasing credit card debt, which in turn leads to decreasing credit scores.
 Good credit scores qualify you for loans and garner lower interest rates.
-To reach some of those major goals, like buying a house, you need a boost from your credit score.
+To reach some major goals, like buying a house, you need a boost from your credit score.

-If you have significant credit card debt, it can feel like you’re not making any progress toward paying it down.
-Remember, you have to pay more than the monthly minimums and stop using the card.
-Otherwise, you really are stuck in a rut.
-But reducing your consumer debt will help improve your debt-to-credit ratio, which will improve your credit score.
+If you have significant credit card debt, it can feel like you’re not progressing toward paying it down.
+Remember, you must pay more than the monthly minimum and stop using the card.
+Otherwise, you are stuck in a rut.
+However, reducing your consumer debt will help improve your debt-to-credit ratio andt score.

-A visual is a great tool to watch debt go down and your credit score moves up.
+A visual is a great tool for watching debt go down and your credit score move up.
 There are many spreadsheet templates you can use to monitor debt, but you can keep it simple.
-Just list your credit cards down the left column and the months across the top.
+List your credit cards in the left column and the months across the top.

 Record the outstanding balance for each card each month with a cumulative total at the bottom of each column.
 Leave those zeros when you hit them and watch your debt taper off like a bad habit.